schatzlab/appliedgenomics2018/assignments/assignment1/README.md

 - Question 2.3.
 Make a histogram of the number of genomic bins of a given %GC: x-axis = %GC, y-axis = # genomic bins with this %GC
 - Question 2.4.
 Recall that Illumina sequencing performs poorly when the %GC is <= 30% or >= 65%.
 Based on the analysis from Q2.2, what fraction of the genome do you expect to sequence poorly?

+### Hints

+- Many of the questions can be addressed with standard command line tools such as grep, wc, awk, sort, fold, etc
+- You may wish to try out [datamash](https://www.gnu.org/software/datamash/)
+- You may find [samtools](http://www.htslib.org/) and especially `samtools faidx` helpful for indexing the fasta files
+- Plotting can be done in any language; R or Python are recommended; Excel is okay but ugly :-P
+- The final PDF can be made in any system: Markdown, Word, Google Docs, LaTeX, HTML
+- Be sure to clearly mark each question and subquestion

 ### Packaging